Learning Prometheus (Prometheus Stack) Through Hands-on Practice

 🚩

-Building on the bestselling course 'Mastering Kubernetes for Container Infrastructure', we expand k8s in depth.
+Going beyond the bestselling course 'Kubernetes for Building Container Infrastructure Environments,' we will expand your knowledge of k8s in depth.

 💾

-I've seen many people around me who work with Kubernetes but struggle to handle important components like Prometheus.
-Even if you've understood Kubernetes through my previous courses "Easy Start with Kubernetes" and "Learning Kubernetes with Diagrams"... in fact, as I mentioned at the end of those courses, Kubernetes is not an infrastructure that you can use by simply understanding Kubernetes alone.
+I have seen many people around me who work with Kubernetes but find it difficult to handle essential elements like Prometheus.
+Even if you have come to understand Kubernetes through my previous courses, Kubernetes for Easy Start and Learning Kubernetes with Diagrams... as I mentioned at the end of those courses, Kubernetes is not an infrastructure that can be used by understanding Kubernetes alone.

-Kubernetes Volume Test Code Fix
+Kubernetes Volume Test Code Modification

-Prometheus Blackbox Exporter Logo Suggestion
+Prometheus Blackbox Exporter logo suggestion

 Q&A 💬

-Q. Can I take this course without having taken the prerequisite courses "Easy Start to Kubernetes" and "Learn Kubernetes with Illustrations"?
+Q. Can I take this course without having taken the prerequisite courses "Kubernetes for Easy Beginners" and "Learning Kubernetes Through Diagrams"?

-Programs and versions used in the course & course source address
+Programs and versions used in the course & Course source address

 Recommended for these people